Theater District, Manhattan: Origins and early history

 In 1836, mayor Cornelius Lawrence opened 42nd Street to encourage the city's northern expansion, saying "move up town and enjoy the pure, clean air".
 The Theater District began attracting theaters and restaurants after the Metropolitan Opera House moved to West 39th Street and Broadway in 1883.
 Oscar Hammerstein I opened his Victoria Theatre on 42nd Street in 1899.
 Accessibility to the Theater District improved as electrified trolley lines started in 1899, followed by the opening of the New York City Subway's first line in 1904.

 "The Great White Way" is a nickname for a section of Broadway in Midtown Manhattan that encompasses the Theater District.
 In 1880, Broadway between Union Square and Madison Square was illuminated by Brush arc lamps, making it among the first electrically lighted streets in the United States.
 By the 1890s, 23rd Street to 34th Street was so brightly illuminated by electrical advertising signs people began calling it "The Great White Way".
 As the theater district shifted uptown just before the turn of the century, the nickname stuck and became synonymous.

 Over the years, the district has been referred to by New Yorkers as "the Rialto", "The Main Stem", and "Broadway".
 Around the turn of the 20th century, it was simply called "The Street".

-By the 1970s, 42nd Street was seedy and run-down; X-rated movie houses, peep shows, and so-called grind houses began to locate there.
+By the 1970s, 42nd Street was seedy and run-down; X-rated movie houses, peep shows, and so-called grindhouses began to locate there.
 It was considered by some New Yorkers as a somewhat dangerous place to venture.
 However, in the 1990s the entire area was significantly revitalized by the city.
 Most of the adult theater businesses closed and an array of new theaters, multiplex movie houses, restaurants, and tourist attractions opened.

 In 1974, the exterior of the Lyceum Theatre became the first Broadway theatre to receive the landmark status designation from the New York City Landmarks Preservation Commission (LPC).
 This was followed in 1979 by the exterior and interior of the New Amsterdam Theatre.

 Preservation

 Joe Papp's "Save the Theatres" campaign

 In early 1982, Joseph Papp, the Broadway theatrical producer, and director who had established The Public Theater, led a campaign called "Save the Theatres" in Manhattan.
-The primary initial goal of the "Save the Theatres" effort, which was sponsored by Papp's not-for-profit group and supported by the Actors Equity union, was to save several theater buildings in the Theatre District neighborhood from their impending demolition by monied Manhattan development interests.
+The primary initial goal of the "Save the Theatres" effort, which was sponsored by Papp's not-for-profit group and supported by the Actors' Equity Association union, was to save several theater buildings in the Theatre District neighborhood from their impending demolition by monied Manhattan development interests.
 Papp provided financial resources, campaign buttons, posters, and newspaper ads for the effort; recruited a publicist and actors to promote the cause; and provided a various stage and street venues for public events in support of the campaign for saving the historic theatres.